CURRENT STAFF AND CREW

 JONATHAN KABAK – CEO

 Captain Jonathan Kabak is an internationally recognized expert on maritime training and education under sail.
 Originally hailing from New York City, Jonathan’s maritime career began in the Sea Scouts and aboard the ships of the South Street Seaport Museum.
-Over the course of his career he has sailed in command of vessels ranging from landmark tall ships to high performance racing sailboats, maritime academy training vessels to luxury motor yachts.
-When not involved in vessel operations, he is sought after as an instructor and curriculum developer, specializing in STCW and Coast Guard approved training for commercial mariners, and as well as teaching at US and World Sailing Safety at Sea Seminars.
+Over the course of his career, he has sailed in command of vessels ranging from landmark tall ships to high performance racing sailboats, maritime academy training vessels to luxury motor yachts.
+When not involved in vessel operations, he is sought after as an instructor and curriculum developer, specializing in STCW and Coast Guard approved training for commercial mariners, and as well serving on US Sailing’s Safety at Sea Committee and serving as an approved Moderator at Sailing Safety at Sea Seminars.

 Holly Buresh, Educational Program Manager